switch2osm/switch2osm/docs/en/serving-tiles/manually-building-a-tile-server-debian-12.md

 scripts/get-fonts.sh
 ```

+Due to a [current issue](https://github.com/gravitystorm/openstreetmap-carto/issues/5013) you might get an error at the very end of that, but it won't adversely affect the display of any current OSM data.

 Our test data area (Azerbaijan) was chosen both because it was a small area and because some place names in that region have names containing non-latin characters.

 ## Setting up your webserver